 Each sales record consists of an [“OrderID”, “ProductID”, “CustomerID”, “Quantity”, and “Date”], with one record for each sale.
 Repeat sales (i.e. same Product ID and Customer ID) are important and should not be ignored.
 Returns are also important, and should have a negative quantity.
 Returns can be requested by themselves (see Returns sub-section below).

-Obscuring Email Addresses: On some store platforms, a unique customer ID is not always available for reporting to our service.
-In those cases, it may be more convenient to use customer email addresses in place of customer IDs.
-Since we accept any alpha-numeric value for an ID, this option is fully supported in our system; however, there is the issue of email privacy to consider.

-While 4-Tell will never use or share these email addresses, it is possible that a third party could intercept the address as they are sent in a JavaScript call to our service.
-To prevent this from occurring, we recommend that you employ an MD5 hash method to obscure the email address and create a unique ID.
-Most programming languages have built-in functions for computing hashes (e.g. in PHP use “hash”, in C# use one of the functions in System.Security.Cryptography).

-For consistency, shift all characters to lowercase before computing the hash.
-Please contact us if you have any further questions regarding email addresses or the use of hash functions.

-Returns Feed
+Returns Feed Response

 This feed is required to offset the real-time sales via order confirmations sent to our API.
 This call should use the same header as sales with negative quantity for the returns.
 Specifically, the result is an array where each row contains a [“OrderID”, “ProductID”, “CustomerID”, “Quantity”, and “Date”], and quantity uses a negative value (i.e. -1 if one of the product is returned, -2 if two are returned, and so on).
 These results are provided for all returns during the date range (or all returns that exist if no date range is provided).